lusrmgr/netbox-chart/README.md

 ### From 1.x to 2.x

-If you use an external Redis you will need to update your configuration values due to the chart reflecting upstream changes in how it uses Redis.
+If you use an external Redis you will need to update your configuration values due to the chart reflecting upstream changes in how it uses valkey.
 There are now separate Redis configuration blocks for webhooks and for caching, though they can both point at the same Redis instance as long as the database numbers are different.